FAIR Manuscripts Guide

 • How do estate appraisals for archives usually work?
 Executors often start with a scope review that identifies whether the archive should be valued at the item, series, or collection level.
 The full estate appraisal then applies fair-market-value analysis tied to the required valuation date.

 • Where can I find a manuscript or archives specialist through FAIR?
-Start with FAIR's rare-books specialty directory or use FAIR's match service if the property includes autograph letters, historical papers, institutional files, or mixed archival material that needs routing help.
+Start with FAIR's rare-books specialty directory or use FAIR match if the property includes autograph letters, historical papers, institutional files, or mixed archival material that needs routing help.

 • Does an authentication certificate replace an appraisal?
 No. Authentication evidence can support authorship, but an appraisal still has to define the intended use, describe the property and condition, and explain the valuation conclusion with market evidence.